SofiaAfendra/react-redux-workshop/README.md

 ## Description

 Good work!
-Now that you have seen the basics in action, it's time and start refactoring.
+Now that you have seen the basics in action, it's time to start refactoring.
 In this branch you will create the necessary action creators and reducers to update the Redux store's state.
-You will be introduced to the combineReducers helper function, that turns different reducer functions into a single combined reducer.
+You will be introduced to the `combineReducers` helper function, that turns different reducer functions into a single combined reducer.
 Once you complete the tasks, you should be able to dispatch actions that will update your store's state.
-Your work will not yet be reflected in the UI, but can you check the results via the Redux Dev Tools.
+Your work will not yet be reflected in the UI, but you can check the results via the Redux Dev Tools.

 ## Branch Tasks

 1. Start by creating two new folders named `game` and `players` inside `models`.
 You will define two new separate reducers and action creators for each folder.
-These new reducers should each handle a piece of the tic-tac-toe's state, specifically the `game` reducer handles _squares, xIsNext, winner_ and _reset_ and the `players` reducer handles _player1_ and _player2_.
+These new reducers should each handle a piece of the tic-tac-toe's state, specifically the `game` reducer handles _squares_, _xIsNext_, _winner_ and _reset_ and the `players` reducer handles _player1_ and _player2_.

-   - Each reducer folder should have an `index.js` file.
+   - Each reducer folder should have an _index.js_ file.
-   - Each `index.js` file should export all actions and the reducer.
-And `models/index.js` should now also export everything from the reducer folders.
+   - Each _index.js_ file should export all actions and the reducer.
+And _models/index.js_ should now also export everything from the reducer folders.

    ```bash
     models/